culot/homebooking/README.md

 homebooking
 ===========

-Booking system to keep track of own's home occupancy
+Booking system to keep track of one's home occupancy